-The southern kingdom, known as Judah, which remained loyal to the house of David, had a longer history.
+The southern kingdom, known as Judah, which remained loyal to the house of David, had a long history.

 However, in 586 BC, it was also taken into exile by the Babylonians.

-But in 539 BC, Cyrus, the Persian King, conquered Babylon, and allowed the Jews return to Jerusalem.
+But in 539 BC, Cyrus, the Persian King, conquered Babylon and allowed the Jews to return to Jerusalem.

 Return from exile.

 The following year, a good number of the Jews returned to their native land.
-And in time rebuilt the temple, which Nebuchadnezzar, King of Babylon destroyed during the captivity.
+And in time rebuilt the temple, which Nebuchadnezzar, king of Babylon destroyed during his captivity.

 After the first return from exile, several Jews went back to Palestine.
-And were leaded by Ezra, a Jewish priest who was deeply devoted to the Mosaic law.
+And were led by Ezra, a Jewish priest who was deeply devoted to the Mosaic law.